gulliver-madrid/llm-chat/README.md

 poetry run python src/main.py
 ```

-Or, if installed using pip:
+Or, if installed using pip, use the following command (in your case, after activating the virtual environment):

 ```
 python src/main.py
 ```

+## Usage

-The app allows you to interact with `mistral` LLM models in a conversational manner by inputting questions.
-After launching the app, it will prompt you to choose from the available models or to proceed with the default model.
-Once a model is selected, you can begin typing your question.
-If your query spans multiple lines, simply continue typing until you've finished formulating your question.
+This application allows you to interact with Mistral's and OpenAI's LLM models conversationally.
+After launching the application, it will prompt you to choose between the available models or proceed with the default model.
+Once a model is selected, you can start typing your query.
+If it spans multiple lines, just continue typing until you have finished formulating your question.
 To indicate that you have finished entering your question, type `end` on a new line.
 The model will then process your input and provide a response.
-After receiving a response, you are free to initiate a new query by following the same process.
+After receiving a response, you are free to start a new query following the same process.

+Conversations will be automatically recorded in the `data/chats` directory.
+You can load a recorded conversation to continue it using the `/load` command followed by the numerical id of the conversation.
+If you want to edit the text of a conversation before loading it, simply edit the file, taking care to respect its general format.
+You can also copy the content into a new file, in which case you will need to assign it the next available id number as its name.
+It is not necessary to change the id contained within the file, or any other metadata.

 To start a new conversation instead of continuing with the current one, use the `/new` command at the beginning of your query.